Available with Location Referencing license.

-Using stationing to locate measures
+Use stationing to locate measures

-Stationing is the fundamental system of measurement used for road pipeline layout and construction.
+Stationing is the fundamental system of measurement used for pipeline layout and construction.
 Stations are reference points that are placed along the horizontal measurement of a route centerline or a baseline at some regular interval.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00, and the next station located 100 feet from it is 1+00.
 Therefore, a station number of 10+34.05 denotes 1,034.05 feet (10*100 + 34.05) from the starting station.

 The station numbers increase from west to east or south to north based on the cardinal direction of the overall pipeline.
-For pipeline projects, a starting reference station is first established, and then all distances along the route centerline are measured from that point location.
+For pipeline projects, a starting reference station is first established, and all distances along the route centerline are measured from that point location.
 You can add event data to routes by entering station numbers in the Point Events tool interface.
 The station data is translated to routes and measures for storage.

 You can use the stationing data as an input for adding point events by using these three scenarios:

-Locating measures by creating a starting or base station on the route
+Locate measures by creating a starting or base station on the route

 You can use this method when no stations are present on the route.
-You'll create a starting or base station on the route and enter the stationing values for measures.
+You'll create a starting or base station on the route and define stationing values for measures.
 The measures will be located at an offset from the starting station.
 As shown in the example below, a starting station (yellow star) is temporarily located and a station value is provided.
-The new point event's location is then identified by using an offset distance (in station values) from that starting station.
-When the new point events are created using this method, the stationing data is translated to routes and measures for storage.
+The new point event's location is then identified using an offset distance (in station values) from that starting station.
+When new point events are created using this method, the stationing data is translated to routes and measures for storage.

-- Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.
+- Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.

 - Click the Edit tab.